challeau/my-notes/notes/Devops/kubernetes.md

 The function of the operator pattern is to **capture the intentions of how a human operator would manage a service**.
 A human operator needs to have a complete understanding of how an app or service should work, how to deploy it, and how to fix any problems that may occur.

-The creation of an operator often **starts with automating the application’s installation** and self-service provisioning, and follows with more complex automation capabilities.
+The creation of an operator often **starts with automating the application's installation** and self-service provisioning, and follows with more complex automation capabilities.

 There is also a Kubernetes operator software development kit (SDK) that can help you develop your own operator.
 The SDK provides the tools to build, test, and package operators with a choice of creating operators using Helm charts, Ansible Playbooks or Golang.